 As another element to evaluate, lab graders observe where the inclusion is located.
 Those found directly beneath the diamond’s table, for instance, will be more noticeable than those present in the pavilion and crown facets.
 The color—light or dark—also plays a role in the level of clarity.

 VVS1 inclusions are not distinguishable to the naked eye.
 Diamonds graded as VVS1 appear entirely clean unless viewed by a professional under more than 10x magnification.

-VVS2 Diamonds are those graded under the second degree of Very Very Slightly Included.
+Diamonds with VVS2 clarity are those graded under the second degree of Very Very Slightly Included.
 Inclusions at this level are barely visible under 10x magnification—and that’s when it’s being evaluated by a professional.
 Even then, it generally takes ample time for a trained eye to locate the imperfections.

-In this VVS2 sample stone, you can barely make out the VVS2 inclusions.
+In this VVS2 sample stone from James Allen, you can barely make out the VVS2 inclusions.
 A gemological microscope is generally required to identify a VVS2 inclusion.
 This is often due to the inclusion pattern consisting of a few separate VVS1 sized spots that collectively equal a VVS2 clarity grade (instead of one larger speck).
 Since each of the individual spots are too small to be seen with a jeweler’s loupe, one needs a powerful microscope to identify them.

 The most common mistake people make when buying diamonds is they purchase a diamond with a clarity grade that is simply too high to appreciate—in order to buy a “good investment.”